albertonavasADIF/BCNBike/README.md

 The proposed workflow for a real Digital systmem to apply this would consist on:

-Ral Time IoT data from stations -> MQTT -> Telegraf -> InfluxDb -> Digital Twn
+Ral Time IoT data from stations -> MQTT -> Telegraf -> InfluxDb -> Digital Twn (Predictive-Optimization/ Prospective-Emulation with Alternative Secenarios / Visualization /etc)